Workplace Safety and Health Act Review

 • Misnomer

-by Safej, about 2 years ago
+by Safej, over 3 years ago

 The term tagout refers to tagging out with a tag rather than locking out with a lock.